sslou/personal_website/content/authors/admin/_index.md

 ---
-bio: Cardiac Anesthesia at Washington University in St Louis
+bio: Cardiac Anesthesiology at Washington University School of Medicine in St Louis
 education:
   courses:
   - course: Fellowship in Adult Cardiothoracic Anesthesiology